cessda/cessda.guidelines.public/platform/logging-overview.md

 - The Docker engine uses JSON-file log driver to interpret each line as one log event and output as JSON

 - Fluent Bit collects logs and uses Kubernetes Filters to allow enrichment of log files with Kubernetes metadata.

-  It then routes the logs to Elasticsearch input
+- Graylog server defines and indexes logs into Elasticsearch.

-- Elasticsearch indexes and stores log events received from the output of Fluent Bit
+- Elasticsearch stores log indices for quering.

-- Logs are searched, aggregated and visualized with Kibana
+- Logs are queried, aggregated and visualized with Kibana

 ## Log levels